mflowgen/mflowgen/README.md

     % cd mflowgen
     % TOP=${PWD}

+Install mflowgen with pip as an editable repo:

+    % pip install -e .

 The example design is a greatest-common divisor circuit in RTL.
 We have created three demo graphs for this design in `$TOP/designs/GcdUnit`: (1) `construct-open.py` uses an open-source